lucc/nvimpager/README.md

   information)
 * see how [neovim#7428](https://github.com/neovim/neovim/issues/7438) and
-  [neovim#8246](https://github.com/neovim/neovim/issues/8246) are resolved and maybe move more code (logic) from bash to vimscript
+  [neovim#8246](https://github.com/neovim/neovim/issues/8246) are resolved and maybe move more code (logic) from bash to lua
 * check if terminal buffers can be used to render ansi escape codes, alternatively ...
 * check license options for bundling the AnsiEsc plugin, alternatively ...
 * see if nvim_buf_add_highlight() can be used to do basically the same stuff that AnsiEsc does
 * implement some more keybindings that make it behave more like less
-* see what parts can reasonably be implemented in lua (speed improvement?)
 * proper lazy pipe reading while paging (like less) to improve startup time and also memory usage for large input on pipes (maybe `stdioopen()` can be used?)